 The state's, nation's and world's economies are in a time of flux.
 Current state revenues are uncertain and unpredictable, so we remain very conservative in our fiscal approach.
-There have been positive state revenue reports in November.
-However, if a surge of cases were to hit Georgia again, we might see closures and revenue decline.
 Annual support from the state is critical to our budget and increases in appropriations are typically allocated to help the university to meet strategic needs as well as mandatory and inflationary cost increases, such as benefits increases.
 However, we are uncertain about the FY22 state appropriation.
 Thus, we will share the actions we are considering if funds are available.
-However, we are also mindful that things may not work out as planned, so we will also be prepared to explore options and contingencies.
+However, we are also mindful that things may not work out as planned, so we will also explore options and contingencies.

-The University will have an additional stressor -the ending of its Predominantly Black Institutions (PBI) federal grant in FY22.
-This million plus dollar grant supports several key programs and new state funds could certainly help backfill the loss of a portion of these funds to continue some of the activities that we deem essential.
-This grant has helped the institution with student success on several fronts.
+The University has an additional stressor -the ending of its Predominantly Black Institutions (PBI) federal grant in FY22.
+This million plus dollar grant supports several key programs and new state funds could certainly help backfill the loss of a portion of these funds to continue some of the activities that we have deemed as essential.
+This grant has helped the institution with student success on a number of fronts.

-We would be remiss if we did not state our belief that if the state mandates additional budget cuts as a result of decreased revenue collection, then furloughs may well be needed on a one-year basis to address those shortfalls.
+We would be remiss if we did not state our belief that if the state mandates additional budget cuts as a result of decreased revenue collection, then furloughs may well be needed.